 Kindergarten, First Grade

-Assessment will be ongoing and varied, including observations, informal assessments, and formal assessments such as quizzes and performance tasks.
-These assessments will provide feedback to students and parents on progress and areas for growth.
-Teachers will use assessment data to inform instruction and differentiate learning experiences to meet the needs of all students.
+Assessment will be ongoing and varied, including observations, informal assessments, and formal assessments such as reading fluency checks, sight word recognition, and writing samples.
+These assessments will inform instruction and provide feedback to students and parents on progress and areas for growth.